metablaster/WindowsFirewallRuleset/CONTRIBUTING.md

     Review and manage your GitHub pull requests and issues directly in VS Code

-The continuation of before mentioned tutorial for PowerShell, gpg, ssh etc. is to visit `Config\ProjectSettings.ps1` located in project root directory, at a minimum you should set following variables to `$true` before doing anything else:
+Once your environment is set, next step is to visit `Config\ProjectSettings.ps1` located in project root directory, at a minimum you should set following variables to `$true` before doing anything else: